manudeepsinha/manudeepsinha/README.md

 Hi, I'm Manudeep Sinha 👋
 I'm a GenAI Engineer at TCS, with 3+ years of experience in software development.
-I graduated🎓 from UIT, Barkatullah University, Bhopal, India with a degree in Computer Science.
+I graduated🎓 with a degree in Computer Science.
 I love working with databases and have experience in developing and maintaining database-driven applications for financial institutions.

 🚀 My Skills
 Python (of course!)